k-cloud-labs/pidalio/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/k-cloud-labs/pidalio)](https://goreportcard.com/report/github.com/k-cloud-labs/pidalio)
 [![Go doc](https://img.shields.io/badge/go.dev-reference-brightgreen?logo=go&logoColor=white&style=flat)](https://pkg.go.dev/github.com/k-cloud-labs/pidalio)

-A transport middleware working in clientside for client-go to mutate any k8s resource via (Cluster)OverridePolicy .
+A transport middleware working in clientside for client-go to mutate any k8s resource via (Cluster)OverridePolicy.

 If you want to use it in serverside as a webhook, please use https://github.com/k-cloud-labs/kinitiras.

+The difference is that the implementation of clientside can only update properties kube-apiserver allowed, but the implementation of serverside can update everything.

 ## Quick Start